Practical advice from experienced AGA engineers across Surrey, Kent, Sussex and London

-AGAs are built to last, but like any heat storage cooker they rely on correct setup, good insulation and regular servicing to perform properly.
-Most issues we see are common, gradual problems rather than sudden failures.
+AGA cookers are built to last for decades, but like any heat storage appliance they require correct setup, insulation integrity and regular servicing.
+Most AGA cooker problems develop gradually rather than failing overnight.

-This guide explains the most frequent AGA problems, what usually causes them, and when it is time to call an engineer.
+This guide explains the most common AGA problems, what typically causes them, and when you should call a qualified engineer.

 AGA Not Hot Enough